Tales of Adventure

 Grimulfr Fenrirson – A Ranger of the Great North

 Long ago, in a time long forgotten, a great spirit came into being who had dominion over the Great North.
 His spheres of influence are the wilds, winter, and the beasts of the north with a special relationship to wolves.
 Although he has many names given to him over the ages he is best known as Fenrir the Winter Wolf.
 His followers and agents, on the mortal plane, call themselves the Black Wolf Company and they tend to be elite rangers who excel at outdoor survival, stealth, combat, and some nature magic.
 Whenever there is a great need Fenrir will chose one of these elite agents to become his champion.
 This champion is giving the honorific name of Kveldulfr Fenrirson, the Twilight Wolf and Son of Fenrir.
 Upon their death they are allowed to join him as an eternal guardian on his home plane of existence which is referred to as the Twilight Forest.
-One such champion was named Grimulfr and this is his tale.
+However one champion stood out among all the rest for he was Fenrir's son and heir.
+His name is Grimulfr Fenrirson and this is his tale.

 My name is Grimulfr and it means the "fierce wolf" in the language of the northern tribes.
 I am a member of the Black Wolf Company, a loose association of rangers who consider themselves adventurers, mercenaries, and guardians of the natural world.
 We are also followers of the Wolf Lord otherwise known as Fenrir, and our duty is the protection of the beasts and lands of the wild north.
 Our sworn enemies are the undead and despoilers of the natural world.
 Beyond that we hire out as mercenaries and adventurers, usually alone or in small groups, as a way to earn money for the Company as well as to support ourselves.
 Many of us are bonded to a wolf companion who becomes our wolf-brother for most of our natural lives.
 A few rare members are given the blessing of Fenrir himself and gain the ability to take on the form of a great black wolf-beast.

 While Velulfr cared for me he wasn't the parenting type and a lot of my childhood was spent running wild with the wolves and the creatures of the woods.
 I had an uncanny ability to soothe and befriend most of the beasts of the wilds and was seldom in any real danger … at least from the natural inhabitants of the forest I grew up in.
 Velulfr taught me how to hunt and survive in the wild, to respect nature, and the basics of combat with a focus on hand to hand, swords and daggers, the bow, and how to move quietly and in the shadows to avoid being seen.
 When I got older he took me to some of the lodges where other members of the Company would meet for training, swapping tales, and various contests of skill and strength.
-It was during one of these visits that he met an older female ranger that he began to spend a lot of time with.
+He would also take me to the closest hold for supplies, which was Riften, and it was there he fell in love with a woman named Marissa.
 She was a priestess of Mara but had a strong connection to animals as well as people.
+However before she had become a priestess she had studied at the College of Winterhold.
+She was also an agent of the Black Wolf Company, often helping as a teacher and healder for their memebrs.
 As the two hung out more and more she taught me how to read and write a few of the most common languages as well as some of the healing arts.
 Between the two of them I had a pretty good upbringing even if very untraditional.

 I know both of them felt I was an unusual child and it was very apparent I bore the mark of Fenrir.
-Besides my ability to connect with many beasts of the woods I was unusually resistant to the cold and frost and at the age of sixteen I was almost seven feet I height.
+Besides my ability to connect with many beasts of the woods I was unusually resistant to the cold and frost and at the age of seventeen I was almost seven feet I height.
 I soon found I also had the ability to summon an animalistic rage that let me fight on pure instinct and survival, a sort of controlled berserker rage I could call upon in times of great need.
-I had many adventures growing up with Velulfr and his partner Marissa, one of which gave me the scar I carry to this day, but overall it was a great childhood and one I will always treasure.
+I had many adventures growing up with Velulfr, my runt of a wolf companion Snowpaw, and his partner Marissa, one of which gave me the scar I carry to this day, but overall it was a great childhood and one I will always treasure.
 Life was not always easy but the beauty of the wild provided a sense of inner peace and I never wanted for company as I had both the creatures of the woods and many rangers I called friends.

 I set out on my own, overly confident in my abilities and aspirations, enjoying the sense of freedom this new adventure brought to my soul.
 It was my over-confidence that almost led to my execution at Helgen and started me down this long twisting path of destiny I now find myself on.
 I had made my camp deep in the woods, a small lean two made out of pine branches that helped hide me from view.
 What I failed to do was properly scout out the area as I was tired and felt I could handle most anything the woods had to throw at me.
 What I had not counted on was a camp of Thalmor this deep in the woods.
 I didn't find out till later why they were there.
 All I know is that I was rudely awoken with a half-dozen swords at my throat.
 When I started to resist one of their mages struck me with a spell that sent me into unconsciousness.